Charlotte Sohy

 Charlotte Sohy (7 July 1887 - 19 December 1955) was a French composer.

-Life
+Early life and education

 Charlotte Sohy was born as Charlotte Marie Louise Durey on 7 July 1887 in Paris, the daughter of an industrialist.
-A precocious child, she received a broad education including musical training from George Marty on piano and music theory.
-She was introduced to the musical world at a young age and was friends with both Nadia Boulanger and Mel Bonis.
+She was introduced to music from a young age, beginning her studies on piano under Cécile Boutet de Monvel (who was related to and studied under César Franck).
+In 1903, she received a Cavaillé-Coll organ, which likely pushed her towards a musical and compositional career.

 She continued her musical studies at the Schola Cantorum (Paris), where she studied organ with Alexandre Guilmant and later with Louis Vierne, as well as composition with Vincent d'Indy.
+She would also be inspired by her studies and friendships with Nadia Boulanger and Mel Bonis.

+Personal life

 On 12 June 1909 she married the composer Marcel Labey, with whom she had 7 children.
 At their home on Rue Greuze 24 they organized musical gatherings, inviting personalities from the artworld.
 She wrote the libretto for the lyrical drama Bérengère composed by her husband that was published in 1912 under the pseudonym Charles Sohy.
+Labey, who was a conductor of the Société Nationale de Musique, championed his wife's compositions, programming them throughout the 1920s and 30s.